 Infectious disease epidemiologists must embrace diverse forms of evidence by the very nature of their subject.
 We study a wide range of questions: how and under what conditions infectious diseases are transmitted, how pathogens change genetically as they spread among populations and across regions, how those changes affect our health, and how our immune systems protect us and, sometimes, make us vulnerable to severe illness when immune responses get out of control.
 We also seek to understand what kinds of control measures are most effective in limiting transmission.
 To understand these issues for even one type of disease—say, coronavirus diseases—requires drawing on a wide range of methodologies and disciplines.

-On the question of how we should make decisions under uncertainty, of course more data are better.
+Of course more data are better.
 But decisions are urgent and must be made with the evidence we’ve got.

 We consider evidence from classical epidemiological studies of transmission in households and other settings.
 We consider immunological studies that show us how markers of immunity develop, whether they protect us against future disease, and how particular markers (say a certain type of antibody directed at a certain part of the virus) change infection and mortality rates.
 We consider molecular genetics experiments, including those conducted in animal models, that tell us how changes in a virus’s genome affect the course of disease.
 We consider evolutionary patterns in the virus’s genetic code, seasonal patterns in its transmission and that of other related viruses, and observational studies of the risk factors and circumstances favoring transmission.
 And, of course, we also consider randomized trials of treatments and prevention measures, when they exist, as we seek to understand which interventions work and which ones may do more harm than good.